Siege of Bijapur

-The siege of Bijapur began in March 1685 and ended in September 1686, with Mughal victory.
-The siege began when Aurangzeb dispatched his son, Muhammad Azam Shah, with a force of nearly 50,000 men to capture Bijapur Fort and defeat Sikandar Adil Shah, the then ruler of Bijapur, who refused to be a vassal of the Mughal Empire.
-The siege of Bijapur was among the longest military engagements by the Mughals, lasting more than 15 months until Aurangzeb personally arrived to organize a victory.
+The siege of Bijapur began in April 1685 and ended in September 1686 with a Mughal victory.
+The siege began when Aurangzeb dispatched his son, Muhammad Azam Shah, with a force of nearly 50,000 men to capture Bijapur Fort and defeat Sikandar Adil Shah, the then Sultan of Bijapur, who had refused to be a vassal of the Mughal Empire.
+The siege of Bijapur was one of the longest military engagements of the Mughals, lasting more than 15 months, until Aurangzeb personally arrived to organise a victory.

-Historical background
+Background

-In 1637, the young Prince Aurangzeb was the Subedar of Deccan under the reign of his father the Mughal Emperor Shah Jahan.
-He led a 25,000 strong Mughal Army and besieged Bijapur Fort and its ruler Mohammed Adil Shah.
-The siege, however, was unsuccessful because the Adil Shahi dynasty sought peace with Shah Jahan mainly through the cooperation of Dara Shikoh.
+In 1637, the young prince Aurangzeb was the Viceroy of the Deccan under the reign of his father, the Mughal Emperor Shah Jahan.
+He led a 25,000-strong Mughal army and besieged Bijapur Fort, protecting the capital of the Sultanate of Bijapur, and its ruler Mohammed Adil Shah.
+The siege, however, was unsuccessful as the Adil Shahi dynasty sought peace with Shah Jahan, mainly through the cooperation of his son and Aurangzeb's brother Dara Shikoh.

 Ali Adil Shah II inherited a troubled kingdom.
-He had to face the onslaught of the Maratha, led by Shivaji, who had fought and killed Afzal Khan, the most capable commander in the Bijapur Sultanate and the leaderless troops of Bijapur were thenceforth consequently routed by Shivaji's rebels.
-As a result, the Adil Shahi dynasty was greatly weakened mainly due to the rebellious Maratha, led by Shivaji and his son Sambhaji.
+He had to face the onslaught of the Marathas, led by Shivaji, who had fought and killed Afzal Khan, a capable commander of the Bijapur Sultanate.
+The leaderless troops of Bijapur were henceforth consequently routed by Shivaji's rebels.
+As a result, the sultanate was greatly weakened mainly due to the rebellious Maratha Kingdom, led by Shivaji and his son Sambhaji.

-Sikandar Adil Shah was chosen to lead the Adil Shahi dynasty.
+Sikandar Adil Shah, son of Ali, next ruled the Sultanate of Bijapur.
 He allied himself with Abul Hasan Qutb Shah and refused to become a vassal of the Mughal Empire.
-Angered by his refusal to submit to Mughal authority, Aurangzeb and the Mughal Empire declared war.
+Angered by his refusal to submit to Mughal authority, Aurangzeb declared war on Bijapur.